🚗 Autonomous Driving¶

 -

-SMART-R1 is the first work to introduce R1-style reinforcement fine-tuning (RFT) into multi-agent traffic simulation.
-It proposes the Metric-oriented Policy Optimization (MPO) algorithm and an iterative "SFT-RFT-SFT" training strategy, achieving first place on the WOSAC 2025 leaderboard with a Realism Meta score of 0.7858.
+SMART-R1 introduces R1-style Reinforcement Fine-Tuning (RFT) to multi-agent traffic simulation for the first time, proposing the Metric-oriented Policy Optimization (MPO) algorithm and an "SFT-RFT-SFT" iterative training strategy.
+It achieved first place on the WOSAC 2025 leaderboard with a Realism Meta score of 0.7858.

 - Astra: General Interactive World Model with Autoregressive Denoising